 Miranda, founder & creative director

-Miranda Bennett's namesake brand is known for its commitment to environmentally sustainable practices, ethical manufacturing partnerships and advances in the use of natural dye on a commercial scale.
+Miranda Bennett is the founder of Miranda Bennett Studio, a brand known for its wearability, commitment to environmentally sustainable practices, ethical manufacturing partnerships and advances in the use of natural dyes in commercial scale.
 A native of Austin, Texas, Bennett’s pursuit of fashion brought her to New York at age 17 to study Fashion at Parsons School of Design and Art History at Eugene Lang College.
 Upon graduation, she launched her first clothing line with a sold-out trunk show that led to multiple wholesale orders and her first nationally syndicated press.
 Her work has since been sold globally and featured in publications such as the New York Times and Forbes, among others.
 After 12 years operating and manufacturing in NYC, Bennett relocated to her hometown of Austin in search of a more meaningful way to work within the confines of the fashion industry.
-The result is MBS, a mission oriented clothing line that strives to marry aesthetically compelling apparel with meaningful production practices.
-Bennett is the creative director & designer of the brand.
+The result is MBS, a mission oriented clothing line that strives to marry aesthetically compelling apparel with meaningful production practices focused around circularity and environmental stewardship.

 - the sales & fulfillment team -

 These are the women at the nucleus of our operations --- between them, they manage corresponding with our wholesale and online buyers throughout the year, attending trade shows and trunk shows, devising and maintaining the production calendar, coordinating production timelines with our dyeing and sewing teams, cutting all of our garments in-studio, processing, pressing and quality checking those garments when we receive them back from the sewing team, managing the visual & product content of our online shop, hand writing thank you notes, arranging pick ups & drop offs with our sewing team, packing & shipping our goods, and so much more.